-Please note that lead and co-applicants, if any, who will be granted under this call for proposals will be excluded from applying (both as lead applicant and co-applicant) for future Grant Scheme Programs of ICMPD's ENHANCER Project and other funding opportunities provided under the FRIT second tranche operations in Turkey channelled through other international partner organisations.
+Please note that lead and co-applicants, if any, who will be granted under this call for proposals will be excluded from applying (both as lead applicant and co-applicant) for future Grant Scheme Programs of ICMPD's ENHANCER Project and other funding opportunities provided under the FRIT second tranche operations in Türkiye channelled through other international partner organizations.

 Please note that lead and co-applicants can only be signatory of one grant scheme contract under ENHANCER project.
 This note does not exhaust the possibility of applying for more than one call for proposals.
-However, note that in case awarded with several grant schemes, the lead and co-applicants can sign only one grant contract.
+However, note that in case they are awarded several grants, the lead and co-applicants can sign only one grant contract.